 Connecting drives

-All AI Hub accounts also include up to one terabyte of storage on Instabase Drive for AI Hub projects and documents.
-Regardless of your total available storage space, AI Hub is still subject to certain upload limits:
+All AI Hub accounts include up to one terabyte of storage on Instabase Drive for AI Hub projects and documents.
+In addition to the Instabase Drive, AI Hub supports connecting the following types of external storage:

 Workspace and organization drives